TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 Other less frequently used options are available; please run ***escputil -h*** for more information.

-1.  # []{#anchor-21}Solving Problems
+# Solving Problems #

 While we have attempted to make use of Gutenprint as straightforward and trouble-free as possible, we certainly recognize that there may be problems with installing and using Gutenprint.
 In the event of any difficulty, we ask that you take the following actions: